mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 This document discusses aspects of centralization that relate to Internet standards efforts, and argues that while the IETF may not be able to prevent centralization, there are still meaningful steps we can take to counteract it.

-{{what}} provides a definition of centralization. {{why}} explains when and why centralization of the Internet's core functions is undesirable. {{kinds}} surveys the different kinds of centralization that might surface on the Internet. {{decentralization}} then catalogues high-level approaches to mitigating centralization and discusses their limitations.
+{{what}} defines centralization. {{why}} explains when and why centralization of the Internet's core functions is undesirable. {{kinds}} surveys the different kinds of centralization that might surface on the Internet. {{decentralization}} then catalogues high-level approaches to mitigating centralization and discusses their limitations.
 Finally, {{considerations}} considers the role that Internet standards play in avoiding centralization and mitigating its effects.

 The primary audience for this document is the engineers who design and standardize Internet protocols.
 However, designers of proprietary protocols can benefit from considering aspects of centralization, especially if they intend their protocol to be considered for eventual standardisation.
 Likewise, policymakers can use this document to help identify and remedy inappropriately centralized protocols and applications.